Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble

-In conclusion, we have shown continuous-wave and pulsed ESR measurements on a strongly as well as a weakly coupled spin ensemble using superconducting lumped element resonators.
-We observed multiple echo signatures after applying a Hahn echo sequence to the spin ensemble in the strong coupling regime.
-An analysis of the decay time of the echo train allows us to extract the spin coherence time $T_2$ in a single-shot experiment, significantly reducing the measurement time.
-Our work allows to implement pulsed ESR sequences based on Hahn echos in the strong coupling regime.
-Here, the generation of echo trains has to be taken into consideration, e.g.\ when using spin ensembles for quantum memory protocols.
-However, further work is required for a complete description of the temporal dynamics of the echo traces.
+In conclusion, we compared continuous-wave and pulsed ESR measurements on a weakly and strongly coupled spin ensemble using superconducting lumped element resonators.
+We observed a self-sustained train of periodic echo signatures after applying a Hahn echo sequence to the spin ensemble in the strong coupling regime and explain this effect using a simple model based on the inhomogeneous Tavis-Cummings Hamiltonian.
+Our work establishes a robust and self-sustained dynamical phenomenon in strongly coupled hybrid spin-photon systems, which may be relevant for quantum memory protocols.